Mark Mobius

 Joseph Bernhard Mark Mobius (born August 17, 1936) is an American-born German emerging markets fund manager and founder of Mobius Capital Partners LLP.
+He was previously employed at Franklin Templeton where he ran the Templeton Emerging Markets Group for over three decades.

 Early life and education

 Joseph Bernhard Mark Mobius was born to German and Puerto Rican parents in Hempstead, New York.
 He earned his B.A. and M.S. in Communications from Boston University, and received a Ph.D in economics from Massachusetts Institute of Technology in 1964.
-He also studied at the University of Wisconsin, University of New Mexico, and Kyoto University in Japan.
+He also studied at the University of Wisconsin, University of New Mexico, and Kyoto University in Japan through the Overseas Training Program of Syracuse University.

 Career

+Mobius worked at international securities firm Vickers-da-Costa, and later was president of International Investment Trust Company in Taipei, Taiwan.
+He once ran an independent consulting company that marketed, among other things, Snoopy cartoon merchandise.

-Mobius was executive chairman of Templeton Emerging Markets Group, having joined Templeton in 1987.
-At Templeton, he established and directed the research team based in 18 global emerging markets offices and managed more than $50 billion in emerging markets portfolios.
+Mobius joined Franklin Templeton in 1987 after being asked by John Templeton to run the Templeton Emerging Markets Group.
+At Franklin Templeton he established and directed the research team based in 18 global emerging markets offices and managed more than $50 billion in emerging markets portfolios.

 In 2015, after leading the company for over a quarter of a century, Mark Mobius decided to step down as the lead manager of the Templeton Emerging Markets Investment Trust (TEMIT) and handed over control of the fund to Carlos Hardenberg.

 In 2018, Franklin Templeton announced Mobius' retirement from Franklin Templeton effective January 31, 2018.

 In March 2018, Mobius launched Mobius Capital Partners together with his former Templeton colleagues Carlos von Hardenberg and Greg Konieczny.
 The emerging and frontier markets asset manager is focused on a single long-only strategy based on actively partnering with portfolio companies to improve their corporate governance and to deliver a clear ESG pathway.

-Before joining Templeton, Mobius worked at international securities firm Vickers-da-Costa, and later was president of International Investment Trust Company in Taipei, Taiwan.
-He once ran an independent consulting company that marketed, among other things, Snoopy cartoon merchandise.